bcionescu/ruca/README.md

 ![ruca.rb](/data/ruca.png)

-Later edit: This project was made as part of an application to 37signals, for which I was invited to participate in a take-home interview.
+Later edit: This project was made as part of an application to 37signals, for which I was invited to participate in a take-home coding exercise.
 Building the project was not a requirement, but something I wanted to do regardless.
-Due to this context, I've edited this first paragraph slightly, so that it makes more sense to read outside of that context.
+As the original intro was directed at their hiring team, I've edited this first paragraph slightly, so that it makes more sense to read outside of that context.

 This is `ruca`, or **Ru**by **C**ompression **A**lgorithm.
 Data compression is fascinating.
 Using logic, one can take a certain amount of information, shrink it, and then decompress it again, losing (ideally) none of the original information.
 The premise of the project is this: if data compression did not exist, how would *I* build it?